(Some names and locations have been changed)

 It was very common to call semi-automatic pistols, “automatics” in those days.

-“He is a hangen out with that Steve Spitz from Sherman.
+“He is a hangin’ out with that Steve Spitz from Sherman.
 He’s trouble,” the mom said.

 “I’ll bet you have.
 He’s a snake in the grass,” the dad said.

 “They drive around in Spitz’s car,” the mom said.
 “Some kind of Camaro, dark red.
-It ain’t his, it’s some poor girlfriend of his.”
+It ain’t his, belongs to some poor girlfriend of his.”

 Meanwhile, I contacted Texas Ranger Phil Ryan who worked the region including Boydston.
-I gave him the info on Crebbs and Crebbs little sister and asked him to find the pawn shop where the gun was purchased.
-Ryan was a great Ranger.
+I gave him the info on Crebbs and Crebbs’ little sister and asked him to find the pawn shop where the gun was purchased.
+Ryan was a great Ranger and I write about him often in my recollections.
 He would work a tractor theft as hard as a triple murder and within two days we learned all the details of the gun purchase.
-It was an old .45 caliber semi-auto pistol.
+It was an old, .45 caliber, semi-auto pistol.

 “We got Spitz,” Bone said.
 “A state trooper found him driving on Highway 8.
 Alone in his car.
 Nothing in the car.
-I’ll wait for you and we’ll talk to him.”
+I’ll wait for you to get up here, and we’ll talk to him.”

 “I am on my way,” I said.

-Spitz was a real punk, but he knew he was caught and he did talk in a hope for leniency.
+Spitz was a real punk, but he knew he was caught and he did talk in the hopes for leniency.

-Spits was an emotional mess.
-Crying, Bulging veins.
+Spitz was an emotional mess.
+Crying.
+Bulging veins.
 Pleading.
 We knew we would have to prove and re-prove everything he said, anyway we could.

 I won’t bore you here with the skyscraper of paperwork this produced.
-All this back in the day when we typed reports on type writers with carbon paper, and used copy machine when we could.
-But filing warrants and cases on thirty-plus felony crimes was a paper puzzle.
-We did it none the same, filing cases in three counties.
+And all this back in the day when we typed reports on typewriters, maybe electric, sometimes not, with carbon paper, and used expensive, copy machines when we could.
+But filing warrants and cases on 30-plus felony crimes was a paper puzzle.
+We did it none the less, filing cases in three counties.
 Welcome to my world.
 Today, all this would be done by a task force.
 Back then, it was just me and Bone.
 (In case I forget to tell you later?
-Spitz took a ten-year plea bargain.)
+Spitz took a 10-year plea bargain.)

 I pulled the chain and pendant from my pocket and held it up, the pendant swung like a hypnosis watch.